Qumode-Based Variational Quantum Eigensolver for Molecular Excited States

 We approximate an arbitrary target unitary operator \( V \) using a SNAP-displacement ansatz of the form

-where \( d \) denotes the circuit depth.
+where $N_d$ denotes the circuit depth.
 The variational parameters \( \bm{\alpha}^G \) and \( \bm{\theta}^G \) are optimized classically by minimizing the cost function~\cite{Dutta2024EST}

 where \( \{ \ket{n} \} \) are Fock basis states and \( L \) is the Fock cutoff determined by the dimension of \( V \).
 Once the optimized ansatz parameters are precomputed for all relevant \( \{ H_j, W_j \} \) corresponding to a fixed number of qubits, we can efficiently evaluate the expectation value of any Pauli word \( \Pauli{N_Q}{} \).
 This is done by applying the appropriate sequence of SNAP-displacement gates---chosen according to the number of \( X \) and \( Y \) operators in the Pauli word---prior to performing photon number measurements.
-Consequently, this approach enables the estimation of the expectation value of a qubit Hamiltonian \( H_Q \), as defined in Eq.~\eqref{eq: exp_val}, using a single qumode device.
+We note that we empirically observe a circuit depth scaling of \(N_d \sim L\) for implementing arbitrary target unitaries~\cite{Dutta2024EST}.
+For a practical single-qumode cutoff \(L \le 16\), as discussed in \Sec{\ref{sec: universal_ansatz}}, the circuits representing \(\{H_j, W_j\}\) therefore contribute only a fixed depth, independent of the size of the overall system.
+In larger settings, a partitioning strategy can be used to decompose the problem into independent optimizations over multiple qumodes. \cite{Dutta2024EST} Consequently, this approach enables the estimation of the expectation value of a qubit Hamiltonian \( H_Q \), as defined in Eq.~\eqref{eq: exp_val}, using a single qumode device.

 The qumode trial states $ \{ \ket{\psi_n} \} $ for each of the stationary states are also parameterized with a SNAP-displacement ansatz

 where $D$ is the circuit depth for the trial ansatz, and $\UniSNAP$ is defined by \Eq{\ref{eq: snap_disp_op}}.
 The full circuit is illustrated in \Fig{\ref{fig: full_circuit_snap}}.
 The variational parameters $\{ \bm{\alpha}^\psi, \bm{\theta}^\psi \}$ are updated during the minimization of the cost function $F$ defined as